Ruban2205/Iris_Classification/README.md

 I want to express my appreciation to the people who created the [Iris dataset](https://www.kaggle.com/datasets/uciml/iris) and the larger machine learning and data science community for their insightful contributions.

-You may learn more about the principles of machine learning, the use of models, and the actual applications of AI in the categorization of issues by investigating and participating in our Iris categorization Machine Learning Project.
+You may learn more about the principles of machine learning, the use of models, and the actual applications of AI in the categorization of issues by investigating and participating in my Iris categorization Machine Learning Project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>